wpd6132452.png

 W F Stanley “Allbrit” radial planimeter no. 19763 dating from ca. 1952.
 Scale 1 rev = .4” radius.
 These planimeters were used for finding the mean radius of circular charts.
 Originally it would have been supplied with instructions, a magnifier, and a special board.

-in the top left hand corner is a chart centre.
+In the top right hand corner is a chart centre.
 The arm of the planimeter has a groove in its underside, which slides along over the ball on the top of the chart centre as the tracing point is moved to follow the plot on the chart.

 A planimeter by R & A Rost of Austria dating from 1967, type 641.
 It is a fixed scale 1:1000 planimeter complete with calibration bar, instructions and calibration certificate.
 The mechanism is essentially the same as in the Allbrit B4 but it is cased and the instrument has a silver crackle finish.
 Serial number 16204.

 Teknor 95 IMP zero setting compensating polar planimeter, serial no. 33940.
-This instrument has a metal case and the following accessories: setting bar, screwdriver, allen key and spare pole point.
+This instrument has a metal case, instructions and the following accessories: setting bar, screwdriver, allen key and spare pole point.
 An adjustable planimeter, made in Japan.
 It is actually a Koizumi KP-27 planimeter and dates from c1972.

 A linear, square root planimeter, made of brass & steel, by Geo Kent Ltd, London & Luton, 8767/71.
 It is housed in a fitted mahogany box.
 There would originally have been a rail along which it would run, being a linear planimeter as opposed to the more usual polar planimeter (which all the previous ones are).
 It would have been used for evaluating flow rate charts.
 In use the arm with the knob on was moved such that the pointer on the other arm (moved by a cam following a curve on a plate attached to the first arm) followed the diagram.
 The shape of the curve followed by the cam was such that the mean flow rate & hence total flow over the period would be evaluated.